karol-brejna-i/locust-experiments/kubernetes/README.md

 What you can see here is:
 * some inactivity period, stats from before the test was started (lines 1-4)
 * the moment that the master delegated the work to the slaves (line 6)
-* growing number of request (starting from line 7)
+* THE growing number of request (starting from line 7)

 # External access